Why You Should Grow Marigolds As Companion Plants

-Who doesn’t love growing marigolds?
+Updated 20 May 2023 – Who doesn’t love growing marigolds?
 They provide a lovely splash of color to any garden and their blooms last for a long time.
 But, should you grow marigolds as companion plants among your vegetables?

 Types Of Marigolds

-Generally, marigolds fall into two separate plant genus – Tagetes and Calendula.
+Generally, marigolds fall into two separate plant genera – Tagetes and Calendula.
 Plus, there are different species in the Tagetes family as well.
 Let’s look at the common species that most people are familiar with.

 2. African Marigold (Tagetes erecta) African marigolds are characterized by large pom-pom type blooms.
 These usually appear in colors of red, orange, white and yellow.
-These plants grow to a height of 1 to 3 feet so they’re a much taller grower than the french variety.
+These plants grow to a height of 1 to 3 feet so they’re a much taller grower than the French variety.

 3. Pot Marigold (Calendula officinalis) This species of marigold is a member of the daisy family.
 The flowers are actually edible.
 Plus, calendulas are often used for tea and the oil can be extracted for various natural remedies.
 The flowers come in colors of yellow and orange.